LucasDelfino92/morrowindsharp/mw2.md

 - Removed MDMD - More Deadly Morrowind Denizens.
 It's a really big mod that makes loads of changes, which makes it a compatibility nightmare.
 But most importantly, the changes made by this mod don't really blend in with those made by BTBGI, Beware the Sixth House, Tribunal Rebalance and Bloodmoon Rebalance.
 - Removed Umbra - Blademaster.
 It was added as a recommendation by the above mod (which didn't touch Umbra).
 Not needed any longer.
 - Removed patches for the above mods.
+- Removed Merged Objects Anti-Suck.
+Manual instructions for TESAME have been added to the Conflict resolution section.
 </details>

 <details>